TOXICOLOGY

 What are the oral fluid screening cutoffs and methodologies?

 Specimens collected with the oral fluid collection device are sent to Abbott for screening by enzyme immunoassay (EIA).
-Positive screens are confirmed by either gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+Positive screens are confirmed by either gas chromatography-mass spectrometry (GC-MS), liquid chromatography-tandem mass spectrometry (LC-MS/MS), or by gas chromatography-flame ionization detection (GC-FlD).
 Contact your sales representative for your agency’s specific cutoff details.